Liqwid-Labs/liqwid-libs/README.md

 # `plutarch-quickcheck`
-Public discussion and assistance can be found on [discord](https://discord.gg/yGkjxrYueB) @ #liqwid-libs
+Public discussion and assistance can be found on [discord](https://discord.gg/yGkjxrYueB) @ #liqwid-libs.
+Issues and project-management-related information are tracked on [Notion](https://www.notion.so/liqwid).

 ## What is this?